Chart Color Schemes

 The educational profile of East Victoria Park - Carlisle exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in East Victoria Park - Carlisle is notably higher than broader benchmarks.
-As of 2016, 43.4% of residents aged 15 and above held university qualifications, compared to 27.9% in Western Australia (WA) and 29.9% in the SA4 region.
-Bachelor degrees were the most common at 29.1%, followed by postgraduate qualifications at 10.3% and graduate diplomas at 4.0%.
-Vocational credentials were also prevalent, with 28.6% of residents aged 15 and above holding such qualifications - advanced diplomas accounted for 10.6% and certificates for 18.0%.
+East Victoria Park - Carlisle has a higher educational attainment than broader averages.
+Among residents aged 15 and above, 43.4% have university qualifications, compared to 27.9% in Western Australia and 29.9% in the SA4 region.
+Bachelor degrees are the most common at 29.1%, followed by postgraduate qualifications (10.3%) and graduate diplomas (4.0%).
+Vocational credentials are also prominent, with 28.6% of residents holding them - advanced diplomas account for 10.6% and certificates for 18.0%.

-Educational participation was high, with 29.9% of residents enrolled in formal education as of 2016.
-This included 9.4% in tertiary education, 7.8% in primary education, and 5.5% pursuing secondary education.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+This includes 9.4% in tertiary education, 7.8% in primary education, and 5.5% pursuing secondary education.

 Frequently Asked Questions - Education